awpala/my-omscs-notes/cs-6290/08-reorder-buffer.md

   DIV ...
 ```

 A final issue arises due to so-called **phantom exceptions**.
 Consider the same program as shown above, with an additional downstream instruction `DIV ...` (still within the same branch).
 Assume there is a misprediction resulting in instruction `I3` *not* being executed (i.e., branch *not* taken).
-An issue arises if the downstream instruction `DIV ...` generates an exception, the the exception is indeed triggered irrespectively of the fact that it was not supposed to be executed (i.e., due to this branch not being taken).
+An issue arises if the downstream instruction `DIV ...` generates an exception, the exception is indeed triggered irrespectively of the fact that it was not supposed to be executed (i.e., due to this branch not being taken).
 Therefore, this unnecessary exception-handling overhead will be incurred, without realizing it before its too late to detect in the normal program execution.

 To reiterate, a ***key concern*** with exception handling is that there must be certainty that an exception is in fact necessary prior to executing it.